andrewnicolalde/pandoc_resume/resume.md

     * Well versed in use of Git in real projects
     * Correct use of branches, commit messages

-:   **Github**
+:   **GitHub**

-    * Issue, Project tracking
+    * Issue, Project Tracking

 Programming Languages
 :   **Java**

     * 6 years programming experience
-    * Tested into CS1802 advanced course and collaborated with a team on creating an application for a simulated client.
+    * Tested into CS1802 advanced course and collaborated with a team on creating a file management application for a simulated client.
     * Java graphics APIs

 :   **Python**